 If you plan to enroll in a community college for CNA training, you can ask about the Pell grant.
 This grant is easy to apply for – submit your application online or through the college’s office of financial aid.

 An opportunity grant is another viable option you can use if you do not qualify for the Pell grant or traditional financial aid.
-The stipulation for opportunity grants vary by state, so you should obtain a list of requirements from the college’s financial aid office.
+The stipulation for opportunity grants varies by state, so you should obtain a list of requirements from the college’s financial aid office.

 For other grants and free training opportunities, visit the Grants.gov website to locate grants for healthcare education.
 The agency partners with the U.S. Department of Health and Human Services to provide opportunities for medical career students, so submit an application online to see if you qualify.